 - Sign the Release of Liability Form and turn it in to your trip organizer or departmental administrative officer.

-- Register your itinerary with Vanderbilt’s travel assistance service, International SOS.
+- Register your itinerary with Vanderbilt’s travel assistance service, Anvil.

 - Purchase Vanderbilt’s international health insurance for the duration of your trip.